-In the seven years since the Truth and Reconciliation Commission of Canada (TRC) released its final report, Indigenous communities have been calling on all levels of government to implement the Calls to Action.
+Since the Truth and Reconciliation Commission of Canada (TRC) released its final report in 2015, Indigenous communities have been calling on all levels of government to implement the Calls to Action.
 We are all responsible for contributing to truth-telling, reconciliation, and decolonization.

 With guidance from Indigenous leaders and organizations, Women Transforming Cities applied our experience and relationships with local governments in BC to understand: